Cutting Planes for Binarized Network Flow Problems: Comparing different binarizations

-Notice that (\ref{eq:avv1}) and (\ref{eq:avv2}) are just the flow-conservation constraints (\ref{eq:fct1}) and (\ref{eq:fct2}) rewritten in terms of $z$.
-A notable result in \cite{AVV2017} is that the projection of the linear relaxation of (AvV) onto $(x,y)$ is equal to the linear relaxation of (FCT), but, empirically, MIP solvers perform much better on (AvV) and the full binarization, i.e., MIP (\ref{eq:avv}) without (\ref{eq:avv5}), than on (FCT).
-Furthermore, as we will see, constraints (\ref{eq:avv_s}) strengthen the full binarization.
+Notice that (\ref{eq:avv1}) and (\ref{eq:avv2}) are just the flow-conservation constraints (\ref{eq:fct1}) and (\ref{eq:fct2}) rewritten in terms of $z$. \cite{AVV2017} observe that even though the projection of the linear relaxation of (AvV) onto $(x,y)$ is equal to the linear relaxation of (FCT), empirically, MIP solvers perform much better on (AvV) than on (FCT).
+Furthermore, we will show that constraints (\ref{eq:avv_s}) strengthen the full binarization.